rchain/bounties/projects/bots/groupbutler/rules.md

 4. Trying to scam people, or DMing group users, or promoting anything will result in a ban.
 5. Keep the conversation civil.
 We want this to be a constructive chat for collective benefit.

+This is an officially sanctioned group but the admins are not official representatives of RChain Cooperative.
+They're community members and don't speak for the Cooperative.

 Thanks and welcome on board!